The Mantel That Rose from the Storm: The Biltmore Forest Mantel Story

 The Artisan's Touch

 Master woodworker Kwadwo Som-Pimpong answered the call.
-His quest for the perfect piece led him to Sundried Lumber in Woodfin, where a majestic walnut tree awaited rebirth.
-This particular giant had weathered countless mountain storms before Helene claimed it—now it would weather time itself in a new form.
+His quest for the perfect piece led him to Sundried Lumber in Woodfin, where this majestic walnut awaited rebirth.
 Six weeks of patient solar kilning followed.
 The mountain sun worked its quiet magic, slowly preparing the wood for transformation.
 In woodworking, as in recovery, nature sets the pace.

 Unveiling Nature's Resilience: A Special Event in Biltmore Forest